t-webber/html-filter/README.md

 [![rust-edition](https://img.shields.io/badge/Rust--edition-2024-darkred?logo=Rust)](https://doc.rust-lang.org/stable/edition-guide/rust-2024/)

 This is a rust library that parses HTML source files and allows you to search in and filter this HTML with a specific set of rules.

-> [!IMPORTANT]
-> Do not use this parser to check the syntax of your HTML code.
-Many HTML files are parsed without any errors by this parser, as the sole objective is to get a parsed version.
-Only breaking syntax errors raises errors.
->
-> Obviously, all valid HTML files work fine.

 This is a simple lightweight HTML parser, that converts an HTML file (in the `&str` format) to a tree representing the HTML tags and text.